Consider the risks of travelling to countries with high cases of COVID-19 before you go. Include safety on your Travel Checklist.

 Travelling is supposed to give you a relaxing time and a vital breakaway from the routine that you’ve been used to.
 Like breaking the monotony you’ve had for months of working endless spreadsheets or word documents or having unending talks with different clients.
 But, travelling itself could be a miss if you don’t get to prepare ahead for.
-Here are some of the few things you should consider before booking that ticket, boarding that plane or diving into that infinity pool and what you should do to enjoy.
+Here are some of the few things you should be on your travel checklist, and what to consider before booking that ticket, boarding that plane or diving into that infinity pool and what you should do to enjoy.
+With the situation we are in now, it has become a little more taxing.

 3. Compare Fares.